Students who are immigrants, are undocumented, or have DACA

 State financial aid

 Washington has many different state financial aid programs that are open to immigrant and undocumented students.
-In addition to being a Washington resident, each program has its own requirements.
+Each program has its own requirements, in addition to being a Washington resident.

 There are scholarships for students who aren’t U.S. citizens, and some are specifically for undocumented students.
 Colleges have the best information about what’s available to their students.
 Check with a college’s financial aid office, undocumented student center, or multicultural center.